Ray-Ray13/HW1-report.md/HW1-report.md

 filtering.

 ### Q2 - Pull Command
+git pull --force
 Remote changes to local. it
 would make the changes remotely and then push the updates to your machine locally.

 ### Q3 - Local Commits
+Commit changes is the option on the right hand of the screen that is green.

 We would have forgotten to commit the changes before pushing.